hydroper-jet/lang/spec/1.0/source/src/environment-variables.md

 # Environment variables

-The `import.meta.env` accessor returns a special symbol that loads environment variables from an optional `.env` file from a project.
+The `import.meta.env` expression returns the special `import.meta.env` value that loads environment variables from an optional `.env` file from a project.

 ```plain
 import.meta.env.EXAMPLE